best books to read for beginners

 10. “The Pearl” by John Steinbeck

-“The Alchemist” by Paulo Coelho: Follows the journey of Santiago, a shepherd boy, as he pursues his dream of finding treasure.
+“The Alchemist” by Paulo Coelho follows the journey of Santiago, a shepherd boy, as he pursues his dream of finding treasure.
 Along the way, he learns profound life lessons.
 This inspiring tale emphasizes the importance of following one’s dreams.

 “Of Mice and Men” by John Steinbeck: This poignant story centers on two displaced ranch workers during the Great Depression.
 It explores themes of friendship, dreams, and the harsh realities of life.
 The bond between the characters is both heartwarming and tragic.

 “The Little Prince” by Antoine de Saint-Exupéry: A young prince travels from planet to planet, meeting various inhabitants and learning valuable lessons.
-This charming novella is both a children’s story and a profound philosophical work.
+This charming novella is a children’s story and a profound philosophical work.
 It encourages readers to see the world through the eyes of a child.

 “The Old Man and the Sea” by Ernest Hemingway: An ageing fisherman battles a giant marlin in the Gulf Stream.
 This short novel showcases themes of perseverance, dignity, and the struggle against nature.
 Hemingway’s simple yet powerful prose makes it a compelling read.